jberkenbilt/qfs/README.md

 # XXX work in

 Refactor
+* XXX Add qfs list-s3 s3://bucket/prefix with -long to show mtime and size
 * S3 uses subpackages of s3source (from ~/source/s3-list-bucket/)
   * If a Database is given, use it for FileInfo
   * When Database() is called